martinpaljak/jose/README.md

 Here because https://www.reddit.com/r/crypto/comments/hoph9d/x509_in_jsonjwt/ yielded no results.

-In essence something not unlike PGP subkeys
+In essence something not unlike PGP subkeys or mini-CA where there is no "subject identity", just public keys.

 #### Given a master key with JWK thumbprint `gNcTLfHQVkVbnoUSHezrNYdACB8G215Yhuz8v-WQ73s`
 ```